thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 1. Using `ls` list all files in the current directory that contain the word 'book'
 2. Using `cat` list all the books in `books.txt` where the author or book title contains "John".
-3. Using `tree` find the fullpath of all the files on your filesystem which contain the string 'book'
+3. Using `tree` find the fullpath of all the files on your file system which contain the string 'book'
-4. __CHALLENGE__, using `cat` again, list the books written by an author whose first or last name is John.
+4. **CHALLENGE**, using `cat` again, list the books written by an author whose first or last name is John.
 Remember, Jack London's John Barleycorn doesn't count.
 Pipe the output of this to `sort`.
 Your output should match this:

 ```
 Bartlett, John:Familiar Quotations